m0-foundation/uniswap-v4-hooks/README.md

 The contract maintains two separate allowlists—one for swappers and one for liquidity providers—to restrict which addresses can interact with the pool.

-It also inherits from the Tick Range hook contract to restrict liquidity provision and token swaps within a specific tick range.
+It also inherits from the Tick Range hook contract to restrict liquidity provision within a specific tick range.

 [Predicate](https://docs.predicate.io/essentials/introduction) is used to perform ongoing compliance checks for addresses on the swappers allowlist.